 A continuously higher degree of the working population works within the services sector.
 This is a sector which faces challenges such as emotional distress, role-conflicts and within specific occupational groups also violence, threats and harassment occur.
 In Norway, we do have a rather stable segment of the working population indicating the more classical exposures such as physical, chemical and biological risks as well as mechanical exposures such as contact with chemicals, noise and heavy lifting.

 “The basis for an effective preventive work environment is facts and knowledge related to the actual work environment and health challenges one faces in specific occupations, branches or industries”, Bakke continues.

 The work environment is all about work

 “How is it possible to work well with the work environment and, at the same time, secure both a business profit and a socioeconomic benefit/revenue?
 By focusing, and through work related to actual requirements, being knowledge-based and handled systematically”, says Pål Molander.

-Work environment differs between work places and thus requires unique approaches in every work place.
+Work environment differs between workplaces and thus requires unique approaches in every workplace.
 Overall and general solutions do not fit all.
-Even though the basic knowledge is general, the solutions must be tailor-made to each business.
-If one is to succeed with a preventive work environment, one needs to focus on work, be knowledge based and relate the work to actual needs rather than good will.
+Even though the basic knowledge is generic, the solutions must be tailor-made to each business.
+If one is to succeed with a preventive work environment, one needs to focus on work, be knowledge-based and relate the work to actual needs rather than goodwill.